Factbox: Britain's newspapers take sides in EU referendum debate

 THE GUARDIAN

-Britain's main left-of-center newspaper backed Britain remaining in the European Union, telling its readers that they should "keep connected and inclusive, not angry and isolated".
+Britain's main left-of-centre newspaper backed Britain remaining in the European Union, telling its readers that they should "keep connected and inclusive, not angry and isolated".

 "Vote for a united country that reaches out to the world, and vote against a divided nation that turns inwards.
 Vote to remain," the paper said.